priya-gitTest/Python-Packaging-with-Pixi/episodes/project_metadata.md

 greet  = { cmd = "echo 'Happy Python Packaging!'" }
 ```
 ## Lockfiles
-It has everything we need, to reporoduce the project environment.
-It is generated from the dependeicines specidied in the `.toml` file.
+A lockfile contains everything needed to reproduce the project environment.
+It is generated from the dependencies specified in the `.toml` file.

 ::::::::::::::::::::::::::::::::::::: keypoints
 - Need to have a `pyproject.toml` file